ibm-messaging/event-streams-samples/kafka-golang-console-sample/README.md

    ```

    <br/>
-   When the repository is cloned, from the command line change into the <code>kafka-golang-sample</code> directory.
+   When the repository is cloned, from the command line change into the <code>kafka-golang-console-sample</code> directory.

    ```
-   cd event-streams-samples/kafka-golang-sample
+   cd event-streams-samples/kafka-golang-console-sample
    ```

    <br/>
-   Downloading and install the packages the contents of the <code>kafka-golang-sample</code> directory.
+   Download and install the packages, and then build.

    ```
+   go get -v
    go build
    ```
 ---

 ### 4.  **Run the consuming application**

-   Edit the file `parameters.sh`, replacing the `kafka_brokers_sasl`, `api_key`, and any other values you may wish to change
+   Edit the file `parameters.sh`, replacing the `KAFKA_ENDPOINTS`, `API_KEY`, and any other values you may wish to change

-   Use the `kafka_brokers_sasl` from the **Service credentials** created in Step 2.
-We recommend using all the `kafka_brokers_sasl` listed in the **Service credentials** that you created.
+   Use the `KAFKA_ENDPOINTS` from the **Service credentials** created in Step 2.
+We recommend using all the endpoints listed in the **Service credentials** that you created.

-   >The `kafka_brokers_sasl` must be formatted as `"host:port,host2:port2"`. </br> Format the contents of `kafka_brokers_sasl` in a text editor before entering it in the command line.
+   >The `KAFKA_ENDPOINTS` must be formatted as `"host:port,host2:port2"`. </br> Format the contents in a text editor before entering it in the command line.

-   Then, use the `api_key` from the **Service credentials** created in Step 2.
+   Then, use the `API_KEY` from the **Service credentials** created in Step 2.

-   You can set `topic-name` if you have a specific topic to consume from.
+   You can set `TOPIC_NAME` if you have a specific topic to consume from.
 Otherwise, the application would default to a topic called `kafka-golang-sample-topic`.

    Change `TO_RUN` to `consumer` to run the consumer rather than the producer.